CONCUSSION CARE 101 GUIDE

 - Billing Staff: Proper billing and coding procedures for concussion care services;

-- School Nurse / School Staff: training on ImPACT administration and concussion policy implementation
+- School Nurse / School Staff: ImPACT onboarding training including administration instructions and a Customer Center walkthrough;

 - SLPs, Kinesiologists, other team members: training as needed to support concussion care team